 But one could also argue that it’s the MIT license that’s truly open, because everyone who uses it has exactly the same freedoms with your code that you do, including the freedom to create a derivative work with a more restrictive license.
 More freedom means more people using your code; more people using your code means your code gets better.
 The derivative code gets better.
 Ultimately, ideally, the whole web gets better, even if just a little bit.

 Does it give us the warm-and-fuzzies to picture someone getting rich off of our work, using that money and attendant power to disempower others?
 Not really.
-But what does give us the warm-and-fuzzies is someone using one of our packages to create a beautiful, simple, easy-to-use email client for nonprofits, charging a monthly fee to cover their costs.
-The freedom to lock down the code, to charge a fee, allows the email client’s creator to devote their time and energy to making it work for everyone, not to maintaining seven side gigs to pay rent.
+But what does give us the warm-and-fuzzies is someone using one of our packages to create a beautiful, simple, easy-to-use email client for nonprofits, charging a small monthly fee to cover their costs.
+The freedom to lock down the code, and to charge a fee, allows the creator to devote their time and energy to making the email client work for everyone, not to maintaining seven side gigs to pay rent.
 Who cares if Tiny Pixel gets a cut?
 Our nonprofit partners get a useable email client!

 We may not believe in the freedom of landlords to overcharge tenants, but we do believe in the freedom of the internet.
 Unqualified, no exceptions.
-Anything you see from Tiny Pixel is yours, mustache-twirling villain or not.
+Anything you see from Tiny Pixel is yours, whether you’re a moustache-twirling villain or not.
 Because at the end of the day, we believe that programmers, as a group, are generally intelligent, compassionate people who give a heck about collaboration and innovation.
-Go ahead and steal our pie recipe.
-Someone else will be right behind you, using our code to create the app that the bakery workers will leverage to unionize and seize control of the whole damn business.